chengzeyi/ParaAttention/README.md

 ## Parallelize VAE

 VAE can be parallelized with `para_attn.parallel_vae.diffusers_adapters.parallelize_vae`.
-Currently, only `AutoencoderKL` is supported.
+Currently, only `AutoencoderKL` and `AutoencoderKLHunyuanVideo` are supported.

 ``` python
 import torch